 Slightly off the beaten track, Uphill Beach sits at the ‘quiet’ end of Weston-super-Mare in Uphill, a village on Weston’s outskirts.
 Perfect for long walks with the family, this sandy beach is often crowd-free and popular with those who enjoy wind-sports.

-If you love the usual chaos and hubbub that Weston-super-Mare offers, you can walk from Uphill beach to Weston’s main beach where there’s plenty of fun to be had by the seafront and in the many arcades.
+Take a stroll from Uphill beach to Weston’s main beach where there’s plenty of fun to be had by the seafront and in the many arcades.

 Where to eat: It’s all about the ice cream at PJ’s Ice Cream Parlour.
 Order yourself a cone of the good stuff and choose from many delicious flavours available, including salted caramel, bubblegum, blueberry and black cherry.